kit-algo/TCPSPSuite/docs/pages/instance_file_format.md

 ```
   Now, the duration extension of job `23` would be computed as above and amount to 25 time steps.
 However, the `max_recharge` attribute limits the duration extension to 10 time steps, and therefore job `23`'s duration is only extended by 10 time steps.

-* **usages**: A map from resource IDs to a number.
+* **usages** (Required): A map from resource IDs to a number.
 Every resource defined in the instance must be present.
 The mapped-to number indicates how much of the resprective resource this job requires during execution.
 Example:
 ```json
 {
   "resources": [